 Softwood Plywood Key Features

 - Provides an excellent, smooth front side that looks similar to natural wood grain

 - Lighter than hardwood plywood and solid wood - easy to work with

 - Inexpensive carpentry material - cost-effective alternative to hardwood plywood

 - Excellent nail and screw holding properties due to its cross-grain layered structure

-We stock a wide range of high-resistance, high-quality sheet materials on our site from shuttering plywood to fire-retardant plywood.
-To find the ideal solution for your project (And for further information), check out our sheet materials category.
+We stock a wide range of high-resistance, high-quality sheet materials on our site.
+To find the ideal solution for your project (and for further information), check out our sheet materials category.